Can we play a game!!??

-Fortunately, we can do both.
-By choosing games that focus on the questions themselves while spending minimal time on the “game” part, we can add some fun into our test prep without sacrificing the review.
+Fortunately, review games don’t have to be a waste of time.
+By choosing games that focus on the questions themselves while spending minimal time on the “game” part, you can add some excitement into your test prep without sacrificing the actual review.

 Review Games that Use Time Effectively:

-- Just give points: Simply divide the class into two (or more) teams and start asking questions.
-Call on the first hand raised, and if he’s right, give his team a point.
-If he’s wrong, the other teams get a chance to answer.
+- Just give points: Divide the class into two (or more) teams and start asking questions.
+Call on the first hand raised, and if s/he’s right, give his team a point.
+If s/he’s wrong, the other teams get a chance to answer.
 Keep a tally on the board, and the team with the most points at the end wins.

-- Personal whiteboards: If you’re able to invest a little money, purchase mini whiteboards and dry erase markers, enough for each student.
-You ask questions, and the students write the answers on their boards and hold them up.
-The first correct answer wins a point.
+- Personal whiteboards: If you’re able to invest a little money, purchase mini whiteboards (like these) and dry erase markers, enough for each student.
+You ask questions out loud, and the students write the answers on their boards and hold them up.
+The first correct answer wins a point for their team.
 This game wastes almost no time, and the kids love it.
-(If you want to save money, you can create your own whiteboards by laminating sheets of cardboard or cardstock.
-Students would then write with wet-erase markers.)

 - Race at the board: Divide the class into two or three teams.
 One representative from each team comes to the board.
-You ask a question or give a problem, and the first person to write the correct answer on the board wins a point for his team.
-The students at the board only get one try, though.
+You ask a question or give a problem, and the first person to write the correct answer on the board wins a point for his/her team.
+The catch: the students at the board only get one try.
 If they all miss the question, you take the answer from the first person in the audience who raises his hand.
-Just be sure to keep this game moving to minimize wasted time from students moving to and from the board.
+Be sure to keep this game moving to minimize wasted time from students moving to and from the board.

 - Group work contest: Assign a set of questions or problems to be answered by the group in a set amount of time.
-The group with the most correct wins.
-You’re really just adding a contest to a regular assignment, but the students appreciate the twist, especially if it comes with a prize such as a bonus point, homework pass, or candy.
+The group with the most correct answers wins.
+You’re really just adding a contest to a regular assignment, but the students appreciate the twist, especially if it comes with a prize such as bonus points, a homework pass, or candy.

-- Jeopardy: While you may think this game requires lots of pre-class prep work, it actually doesn’t have to.
+- Game Show (i.e. Jeopardy): While you may think this game requires lots of pre-class prep work, it doesn’t have to.
 Yes, you need to set up some type of game board, but other than that all you need to do is choose categories based on the topics you want to review.
-When a student chooses “State capitals for 200” all you have to do is glance through your notes for an easier question.
+When a student chooses “State capitals for 200” simply glance through your notes for an easier question.
 “Verbs for 2000”?
 Just ask a harder question.